-- Robert Josephson.
-Mr. Josephson, our Adviser's Partner, will be primarily responsible for the day-to-day management of our investment portfolio.
-Prior to joining the Adviser, Mr. Josephson founded Seed Capital, a merchant bank later sold to DNA Genetics, in November 2017.
-From January 2014 to October 2017, Mr. Josephson acted as financial consultant to various companies in the cannabis industry, including Cronos Group Inc., WeedMd Inc., Lord Jones, Lune Rouge, and DNA Genetics.
-Mr. Josephson holds a Bachelor of Arts degree from the University of Western Ontario, where he graduated in 1985.
-Mr. Josephson also serves as an investment consultant for Silver Spike Acquisition Corp.
-II and, from 2019 to June 2021, served as an investment consultant for Silver Spike Acquisition Corp. - · Frank Kotsen, CFA.
-Mr. Kotsen, our Adviser's Partner, will be primarily responsible for the day-to-day management of our investment portfolio.
-Prior to joining the Adviser, Mr. Kotsen spent nearly 25 years at Merrill Lynch and Bank of America Securities in various roles in credit trading and management.
-Most recently, Mr. Kotsen ran Global Credit and Special Situations at Bank of America Securities, the largest global sell-side credit trading business, from 2014 to January 2020, where he helped build a multi-billion dollar credit asset lending business.
+- Frank Kotsen, CFA.
+Mr. Kotsen, our Adviser's Partner and Credit Portfolio Manager, will be primarily responsible for the day-to-day management of our investment portfolio.
+Prior to joining the Adviser, Mr. Kotsen spent nearly 24 years at Merrill Lynch and Bank of America Securities in various roles in credit trading and management.
+Most recently, Mr. Kotsen ran Global Credit and Special Situations at Bank of America Securities, the largest global sell-side credit trading business, from 2014 to January 2020, where he, in addition to other initiatives, helped build a multibillion dollar credit asset lending business.
 Prior to his work on Wall Street and earning an MBA, Mr. Kotsen worked as a senior consultant in Oracle Corporation's Consulting Group, providing large-scale technology solutions to various industries with a focus on the pharmaceutical industry.
 Prior to his role at Oracle, Mr. Kotsen worked as a management consulting analyst where he provided strategic analysis and advice to several Fortune 100 corporations.
-Mr. Kotsen earned an undergraduate Bachelor of Science in Engineering in Civil Engineering and Operations Research from Princeton University, and earned an MBA from The Wharton School of the University of Pennsylvania where he graduated as a Palmer Scholar.
+Mr. Kotsen earned an undergraduate Bachelor of Science in Engineering in Civil Engineering and Operations Research from Princeton University, and earned an MBA from The Wharton School of the University of Pennsylvania where he graduated as a Palmer Scholar. - Umesh Mahajan.
+Mr. Mahajan, our Adviser's Credit Portfolio Manager, will be primarily responsible for the day-to-day management of our investment portfolio.
+Prior to joining the Adviser, Mr. Mahajan was a Managing Director for four years at Ascribe Capital, a credit fund focused on value investing in middle market companies.
+From September 2003 to August 2016, Mr. Mahajan worked at Merrill Lynch and Bank of America in various roles in their Global Markets and Investment Banking divisions in New York.
+He specialized in credit and special situation investing as a Managing Director in the Global Credit and Special Situations group at Bank of America Securities and as a Vice President in the Principal Credit Group at Merrill Lynch.
+Mr. Mahajan also worked in Merrill Lynch's energy and power investment banking group for two years.
+From 1994 to 2001, Mr. Mahajan worked in J.P.
+Morgan's investment banking team in Asia.
+Mr. Mahajan holds a Bachelor of Technology in Electrical Engineering from the Indian Institute of Technology, Bombay and an MBA from The Wharton School of the University of Pennsylvania where he graduated as a Palmer Scholar.
+Mr. Mahajan also holds a Certificate in ESG Investing from the CFA Institute.